rbutenuth/fpl/README.md

 Comments start with `;` and end with the next newline.
 One or several comment lines before a symbol are collected and associated with that symbol.
 This can be used like Javadoc.

+A special case is `#`: It is only start of a comment, when it is the first character of the source code, allowing to start fpl as an interpreter on Unix like systems: Write #!/usr/bin/fpl as first line and install fpl in /usr/bin/fpl.
+Then you can start fpl scripts like shell scripts.

 ## Command Line Interpreter

 When you have build the jar file, you can interpreted one or more files by calling it from the command line, example: